FabricioMatos/ifes-dropout-machine-learning/README.md

 Our objectives for this ‘IFES Pilot Project' study is build a preliminary Machine Learning Model to process student's data available after the 1st year/semester in order to predict dropouts with high accuracy.

 This pilot study is just the first step of a much bigger and complex data science project.

+# Initial Results

+For a pilot project, the results were very motivating.

+The algorithm with the best response was a Logistic Regression with a stronger regularization strength (C=0.1).

+The prediction accuracy of the finalized model for the test set was very good (Avg. precision = 85%).